jphafner/physicsAMC/README.md

 -[myTikz](myTikz.sty), this file defines some fanciness for source-exam.
     Do _not_ edit this file unless you are looking to contribute.

--[email](email.txt), this file provides a template for formmating student emails.
+-[email](email.txt), this file provides a template for formatting student emails.

 #question-bank

 Below is a list of contents with a description in the question bank.
 Each has been edited by me to reflect my style and conventions.
-For instance, units not formatted to [NIST style conventions](https://www.nist.gov/physical-measurement-laboratory/special-publication-811),
+For instance, units not formatted to the [NIST style guide](https://www.nist.gov/physical-measurement-laboratory/special-publication-811),
-    written using british instead of american english, et cetera.
+    use of British instead of American English, formatting preferences, physical errors,
+    or because I found the question ambiguous.

 Question group naming follows the directory where the question is located.
 This is broken only when necessary.

-Question naming follows closesly as possible to the source material.
+Question naming follows closely as possible to the source material.
 For instance, question 32 on the June 2012 regents exam is named _June2012-Q32_.

 ## master-branch